 In considering this charter question, the working group focused on evaluating and defining specific roles and responsibilities of Registries and Registrars in the transfer process, noting that each party has an important role to play in the transfer process.
 While some working group members expressed the view that Registry management of the TAC would be more uniform, standardized, and transparent, others noted that standards will be set through policy and enforced by ICANN Contractual Compliance regardless of whether the authoritative holder is the Registry or Registrar; therefore, it is not clear why it would be better to have the Registry be the authoritative holder.

-The working group ultimately did not identify a compelling reason to shift ownership of the TAC to the Registry and therefore determined that the Registrar should continue to generate the TAC, set the TAC in the Registry platform, and provide the TAC to the RNH or their designated representative.
-The working group further agreed that the Registry should continue to verify the validity of the TAC.
+The working group ultimately did not identify a compelling reason to shift ownership of the TAC to the Registry and therefore determined that the Registrar must continue to generate the TAC, set the TAC in the Registry platform, and issue the TAC to the RNH or their designated representative.
+The working group further agreed that the Registry should continue to verify the validity of the TAC and in addition, going forward, the Registry must verify that the TAC meets the syntax requirements specified in Preliminary Recommendation 7.
 The working group provided preliminary recommendations to improve security practices with respect to the TAC to be implemented at the Registry.
+The working group has also recommended that the Registry enforce the 14-day validity of the TAC.

 Preliminary Recommendations: